-I am a psychodynamically trained Counsellor and Psychotherapist and work from the aptly named Calmer Clinics in Dolphin Square, close to Pimlico, and in Victoria.
+I am a psychodynamically trained Counsellor and Psychotherapist and work in private practice, alongside my other role as an Anglican priest in Oxfordshire.

-I also work online and find this to be an effective way to offer counselling and therapy if face to face meeting is not possible.
+I work online and find this to be an effective way to offer counselling and therapy if face to face meeting is not possible.

 I offer a safe and confidential space to explore feelings, emotion and troubling behaviour, without judgement, to gain understanding and to overcome life's challenges.
 I have experience of working with depression and low self-esteem, relationship issues and breakup, abuse, self-harm, eating disorders, work related issues, trauma, bereavement and loss.

 I provide time-limited or open-ended (solution-focussed) counselling with adults of all ages.
 I am very happy to work with young people, and with couples too.
 My counselling and psychotherapy is relational and based on attentive listening, creating space for understanding, change and personal growth.

-My other professional life is as an Anglican priest with 30 years experience of working with people in parishes and in university chaplaincy.
-The experience of encountering great emotional need and seeing the effectiveness of counselling persuaded me to train as a therapist and counsellor myself.
-I qualified on the Oxford University MSt programme in 2013, and working throughout that period in a local community counselling organisation in Oxford, then in London from 2015.
+While working as an Anglican priest I saw great emotional need and recognised the effectiveness of counselling, which persuaded me to train as a therapist and counsellor myself.
+I qualified on the Oxford University MSt programme in 2013, and worked in a local community counselling organisation in Oxford, then in London from 2015.
 In 2021 I moved to Stonesfield, just north of Oxford, and continue to offer some online and in-person therapy in private practice here.